 Morgan Wallen's 'One Thing at a Time' tops U.S. album chart

-Country star Morgan Wallen's One Thing at a Time is No. 1 on the U.S. album chart this weekend.
+Country star Morgan Wallen's One Thing at a Time is No. 1 on the U.S. album chart for a second week.

 ADVERTISEMENT